 Using the Classic Editor

 If for you prefer to continue using the old editor, you can.
 Installing the Classic Editor plugin will cause WordPress 5.0 to revert to the old editing experience (see our Installing Plugins guide).
 You may wish to do this if you’re finding that there are issues with any of the plugins you’re using or with the new editor itself.
-The inclusion of Gutenberg is a major change so it’s reasonable to expect that there will be some bumps in the road that need to be smoothed out in the coming months.

 We don’t recommend using the Classic Editor indefinitely as it will be discontinued in 2022.
 That sounds like a long time, but Gutenberg is the future of WordPress.
 More and more themes and plugins will support it, extend it and do great things with it.
 We’re eager to get the most out of Gutenberg and hope you’ll be ready to do that in the near future as well.

-Guides & Videos Being Updated
+Guides & Videos Updated

 Moving Forward with Gutenberg

 The first phase of the “Gutenberg” project has been to replace the old editor with the block-based editor.
 That has been accomplished.
 In the future we’ll be seeing WordPress leverage Gutenberg’s block concept in ways relating to the appearance of your site.
 We’re excited about this for themes and the possibility of making our own custom blocks.
-In 2019 we’ll be taking a good look at the opportunities Gutenberg has opened up for us…
+This year we’ll be taking a good look at the opportunities Gutenberg has opened up for us…

 Read the WordPress 5.0 release post at WordPress.org to learn more.